How to Plant, Grow, and Care For Cosmos Flowers

 You can also dry cosmos flowers.
 Press them in a book or plant press to make pendants and dried flower art in a frame.
 You can also use them as lovely potpourri toppers.
 Harvest these flowers when they are fully open.

 To harvest seeds, wait until the flower head has dried out and seeds have begun to form, then collect the long, thin, dark seeds and place them in a paper bag in a cool, dry area.
-Cosmos readily reseeds so you may not need to save seed if you would like to plant them in the same area the following year.
+Cosmos readily reseed, so you may not need to save seed if you would like to plant them in the same area the following year.

 Varieties of Cosmos

-There are several different popular varieties of Cosmos flowers.
+There are several different popular varieties of cosmos flowers.
 Let’s take a look at the most common varieties to see which one you’d be best to plant in your garden or around your home.

 Cosmos bipinnatus

-Most of these varieties come in colors of purple, pink, and white, though there are some newer yellow and cream colors available.
-C. bipinnatus ranges from 1 to 6 feet tall.
-‘Candy Stripe’ grows to almost 3 feet tall with splashes of pink and deep rose over white.
-‘Rubenza’ is a ruby-red colored flower that grows 2 feet tall with a bright yellow center disk and 3” flower heads.
+‘Candy Stripe’ grows to almost three feet tall with splashes of pink and deep rose over white.
+‘Rubenza’ is a ruby-red colored flower that grows two feet tall with a bright yellow center disk and 3″ flower heads.

-The ‘Double Click’ series is a fully double cosmos with fluffy mum-like flower heads.
-These flowers come in pink or burgundy shades and white that grows between 24 to 30 inches tall.
 ‘Apricot Lemonade’ is all the rage now with its shifting color.
-Petals start out soft apricot with a pale lavender base and reverse, then they become pale yellow at maturity.
+Petals start out soft apricot with a pale lavender base and reverse, then become pale yellow at maturity.
 If grown in the garden, this variety has an average height of 27 inches.

 Cosmos sulphureus

-This species can range from 8 inches to 7 feet in height.
-Their center disks are often fluffier than C. bipinnatus.
-There are a few dwarf varieties, such as ‘Mandarin’, topping out at 8 inches with bright orange petals.
-‘Bright Lights’ mix is an early flowering cosmos that can grow up to 3 feet tall with a range of bright colors.
-‘Limara Lemon’ is another dwarf variety at 8 inches with lemon-yellow flowers and a superb floriferous habit.
+‘Bright Lights’ mix is an early flowering cosmos that can grow up to three feet tall with a range of bright colors.
+‘Limara Lemon’ is another dwarf variety at eight inches with lemon-yellow flowers and a superb floriferous habit.

 Cosmos astrosanguineus